WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Avoid implementing a private registry and Docker&reg; Trusted Build cluster, especially for small projects.
 + Potentially improve the responsiveness of the development cycle, as all Docker&reg; commands are executed by the local Docker&reg; Daemon, especially, in situations when the public Docker&reg; Trusted Build cluster performance slows due to congestion of build requests or network connectivity issues.
 + Verify the construction of statically dependent images and execution of cooperative containers before committing them to a public index/registry.
-+ Maintain a level of "free privacy", as Docker&reg; Trusted Builds as currently multiple private repositories incur a monthly fee.
++ Maintain a level of "free privacy", as multiple private repositories hosted by Docker&reg; Trusted Build clusters currently incur a monthly fee.

 ### Features

 + Use simple commands like ```dlw build```,```dlw run```, and ```dlw images``` to manage and report on a service composed from multiple cooperating containers.
 + Launch and concurrently attach to the terminal interfaces of multiple containers using the terminal multiplex feature of [tmux](http://tmux.sourceforge.net/).
-+ Combined tmux, [linux watch](http://en.wikipedia.org/wiki/Watch_%28Unix%29) and reporting commands like 'top' and 'ps' to actively monitor the status of multiple containers.
++ Combined tmux, [linux watch](http://en.wikipedia.org/wiki/Watch_%28Unix%29) and reporting commands, like ```dlw top```, to actively monitor the status of multiple containers.
 + Generate Docker&reg; CLI stream including command line arguments stored in a file, using a rudimentary command template.
 + Enhance report generation by associating custom properties to a Docker&reg; image.
 + Track previous versions of images and with single command remove all prior versions and their associated containers, ordering their removal to avoid "Conflict" errors issued by the Docker&reg; Daemon.